 MASS MoCA’s commission of Barbara Prey’s painting, the world’s largest watercolor, currently on long term exhibition at MASS MoCA.

 Barbara Prey was featured in the HAMPTONS FINE ART FAIR with the Quogue Gallery.
 September 2-5, 2021 at the Southampton Arts Center.

 Quogue Gallery, Quogue, NY

-We are pleased to announce Barbara Prey’s solo exhibition Vanishing Point at the Quogue Gallery in The Hamptons, July 10 – August 4, 2021.
+Barbara Prey returned back to The Hamptons with her solo exhibition Vanishing Point at the Quogue Gallery, July 10 – August 4, 2021.
 Quogue Gallery.com

 Prey Projects, Port Clyde, MAINE

-Barbara Prey Projects is pleased to present three upcoming summer exhibitions of recent work by internationally acclaimed artist Barbara Prey.
+Barbara Prey Projects presented three summer exhibitions of recent work by internationally acclaimed artist Barbara Prey.
 Click here for more information.

 Paintings From Quarantine July 1 – July 14